The Falcon in Mexico: Plot

-Tom Lawrence (Tom Conway), aka the Falcon, helps Dolores Ybarra (Cecilia Callejo) enter an art gallery late at night to supposedly recover a painting that belongs to her.
-The Falcon discovers that the woman is the model for the artist's painting, however, the artist, Humphrey Wade (Bryant Washburn) has been dead for 15 years.
-The body of the owner of the gallery lies murdered on the floor.
-When the security guards arrive, alerted by a burglar alarm, they try to arrest Tom but he escapes with the painting and goes to the home of Winthrop "Lucky Diamond" Hughes (Emory Parnell), a collector of Wade's work.
+Tom Lawrence, aka the Falcon, helps Dolores Ybarra enter an art gallery late at night to supposedly recover a painting that belongs to her.
+The Falcon discovers that the woman is the model for the artist's painting.
+However, the artist, Humphrey Wade has been dead for 15 years.
+The owner of the gallery lies murdered on the floor.
+When the security guards arrive, alerted by a burglar alarm, they try to arrest Tom but he escapes with the painting and goes to the home of Winthrop "Lucky Diamond" Hughes, a collector of Wade's work.

-Wanted by the American police for murder, the Falcon finds Barbara (Martha Vickers), the late artist's daughter and they travel to Mexico City.
-At the airport, Barbara is met by a car from the La Casa Del Laga Inn and slips away.
-After she drives away, Tom hires taxi driver Manuel Romero (Nestor Paiva) and his son, Pancho (Fernando Alvarado) to follow her.
+Wanted by the American police for murder, the Falcon finds Barbara, the late artist's daughter, and they travel to Mexico City.
+At the airport, Barbara is met by a car from the La Casa Del Lago Inn and slips away.
+After she drives away, Tom hires taxi driver Manuel Romero and his son, Pancho, to follow her.

-The La Casa Del Laga Inn, located in a country village was where her father lived and worked.
-Barbara introduces Tom to her stepmother Raquel (Mona Maris), a dancer, and Raquel's partner and new husband Anton (Joseph Vitale) who warns Tom to leave Barbara alone and get out of Mexico.
+The La Casa Del Lago Inn is located in a country village was where her father lived and worked.
+Barbara introduces Tom to her stepmother Raquel, a dancer, and Raquel's partner and new husband Anton, who warns Tom to leave Barbara alone and get out of Mexico.

-At the inn, desk clerk Paula Dudley (Mary Currier), shows the Wade studio, where Tom finds a drawing done in Wade's style, with its paint still wet.
-Dolores, searching for her portrait in Tom's room, is surprised by his early return but when he pursues her into the hallway, she make her getaway.
+At the inn, desk clerk Paula Dudley shows the Wade studio, where Tom finds a drawing done in Wade's style, with its paint still wet.
+Dolores, searching for her portrait in Tom's room, is surprised by his early return, but when he pursues her into the hallway, she makes her getaway.
 When he returns to his room, an unknown assailant knocks him unconscious and steals the painting.